Let the Good Times Roll (Shirley and Lee song): Popular culture

 "Let the Good Times Roll" has appeared on numerous compilation albums, and features in the films Apocalypse Now, Stand By Me, October Sky, A Father for Brittany, Nobody, and Manchester by the Sea, as well as the trailer for the film The Monkey.

+Bob Dylan references the song in the lyrics of New Danville Girl; "Somethin’ about it reminds me of you, like when she sings “Baby, let the good times roll”."
+The same year that "New Danville Girl" was released on Knocked Out Loaded, Dylan added "Let the Good Times Roll" to his setlists and played it four times.
+The earliest known extant recording by Dylan, from 1956, includes a performance of the song.

 Commercial usage

 The song appears in a 2018 TV commercial for Walmart.